-Finally, the greatest single tool for controlling bushfires would be to vastly improve the early attack capability when lightning or arsonists strike.
-As we have all seen, the failure to attack the fire in the first hour makes it improbable that a fire that starts on a day of dangerous weather fire can be stopped before it does a great deal of damage.
+Finally, although this may be outside the terms of reference, the greatest single tool for controlling bushfires would be to vastly improve the early attack capability when lightning or arsonists strike.
+As we have all seen, the failure to attack the fire in the first half an hour makes it improbable that the fire can be stopped before it does a great deal of damage.
 This capability will require much greater investment in people and aircraft.
 Yet, it really is the most effective way of dealing with future fires.
-Of course it has a high cost - but the cost of damage done by fires that escape is arguably far greater.